Slauson Avenue: Landmarks

-Revitalization Project
+Revitalization project

-Portions of Slauson Avenue have been revitalized with a new tree-lined barrier, new LED street and traffic lights and metro local bus benches.
+Portions of Slauson Avenue have been revitalized with a new tree-lined barrier, new LED street and traffic lights, and Metro Local bus benches.
 The project was officially completed in May 2017.

 In popular culture

-Nipsey Hussle

-Rapper Ermias Asghedom (1985–2019), professionally known as Nipsey Hussle, was from Los Angeles.
-He frequently referred to Crenshaw and Slauson Avenue in his music, and was nicknamed Neighborhood Nip for that reason.
-He owned the Marathon Clothing Store on the intersection.
-The intersection was named Ermias “Nipsey Hussle” Asghedom Square in April 2019 to honor him.
+Rapper and Los Angeles native Nipsey Hussle frequently referred to Slauson Avenue in his music.
+He owned the Marathon Clothing Store at the intersection of Slauson and Crenshaw.
+The intersection was named Ermias "Nipsey Hussle" Asghedom Square in April 2019 in his honor.

-The Tonight Show

-The avenue became well known to non-Angelenos around the U.S. because of Johnny Carson's running joke about the "Slauson Cutoff" during his "Tea-Time Movie" sketches on The Tonight Show.
+On The Johnny Carson Show, Carson played a character named Art Fern who would advertise dubious businesses, giving the audience convoluted driving directions that often ended in "Go to the Slauson Cutoff, stop the car, then cut off your Slauson".